Johann Christian August Clarus

-Johann Christian August Clarus (5 November 1774, Buch am Forst near Coburg – 13 July 1854, Leipzig) was a German anatomist and surgeon.
+Johann Christian August Clarus (5 November 1774 – 13 July 1854) was a German anatomist and surgeon from Buch am Forst near Coburg.

 In 1798 he obtained his medical doctorate from the University of Leipzig, where from 1803 to 1820, he served as an associate professor of anatomy and surgery.
+He also served as city physician in Leipzig.
 From 1820 to 1848 he was a professor of clinical medicine at the university as well as senior physician at Jacobshospital in Leipzig.
-In 1840/41 he served as university rector.
+In 1840–1841 he served as university rector.
 From 1848 onward, he worked in his private medical practice.